 Thomson is a somewhat small city located in the state of Georgia.
 With a population of 6,528 people and four constituent neighborhoods, Thomson is the 113th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Thomson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Thomson is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Thomson who work in office and administrative support (13.44%), maintenance occupations (11.87%), and teaching (8.49%).
+Unlike some cities, Thomson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Thomson are a mix of both white- and blue-collar jobs.
+Overall, Thomson is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Thomson who work in office and administrative support (13.63%), sales jobs (13.05%), and food service (11.15%).

-Thomson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Thomson doesn't have a public transportation system that people use for their commute.

-The per capita income in Thomson in 2010 was $12,055, which is low income relative to Georgia and the nation.
-This equates to an annual income of $48,220 for a family of four.
-Thomson also has one of the higher rates of people living in poverty in the nation, with 40.12% of its population below the federal poverty line.
+The per capita income in Thomson in 2018 was $17,714, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $70,856 for a family of four.
+However, Thomson contains both very wealthy and poor people as well.

-Thomson is a very ethnically-diverse city.
+Thomson is an extremely ethnically-diverse city.
 The people who call Thomson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thomson residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Thomson include Irish, German, African, and Jamaican.
+Important ancestries of people in Thomson include German, Irish, English, Polish, and Scottish.

 The most common language spoken in Thomson is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.